 Those using the newer version of Windows 10 will get updated drivers only when they search for them using the View optional update command.
 And they’ll be getting only the drivers that are already on the device without searching for new ones via the Windows Update service.

-In Windows 10, version 1909 and earlier, Windows Update automatically distributes manual drivers when:
+In Windows 10, including version 1909 and earlier, Windows Update automatically distributes manual drivers and does so when:

-a) a device has no applicable drivers available in the Driver Store (raising a “driver not found” error), and there is no applicable Automatic driver
+a) a device has no applicable drivers available within the Driver Store (raising a “driver not found” error); additionally there is no applicable Automatic driver

-But for users of Windows 10, version 2004, Windows Update distributes only Automatic drivers for a system’s devices.
+But for users of Windows 10 and version 2004, Windows Update distributes only Automatic drivers for a system’s devices.
 When Manual drivers are available for devices on the computer, the Windows Update page in the Settings app displays View optional updates.

 Time to enhance driver management